§4710.24. Projects defined; additional taxes

 C.(1) In addition to other taxes authorized by this Chapter and to provide additional

-funds for any expansion project, the authority may levy and collect an additional tax on food
+funds for any project, the authority may levy and collect an additional tax on food and

-and beverages sold by any food service establishment located within the parish of Orleans
+beverages sold by any food service establishment located within the parish of Orleans or in

 excluding any food service establishment owned by any individual or corporation who had